Origins of Kratom

 Besides using it for natural medicine, villagers would also chew on the leaves while working to stay focused and energized.
 This was most popular with laborers who had mostly physically-demanding jobs.

 Today, kratom is used for several different purposes.
-Consumers can get red vein kratom for its calming and pain-relieving qualities.
+Consumers can get red vein kratom for its calming and stress-relieving qualities.
 This could be used for headaches or any other type of body aches.

 It is also commonly used to provide energy throughout the day, very similar to coffee.
 When using veins such as white, you can receive a jolt of energy with none of the bad side effects.